You finally did it. You ended it.

 There are so many emotions, thoughts, and memories swirling around in your head that you don't know what is real, what is true, and what is right for you.

-Healing From Emotional Abuse
+Moving On From Emotional Abuse

 Whatever triggered you to finally leave your abuser, you knew on some rational level that things between you and your partner were very wrong.